strapi/strapi/docs/3.0.0-beta.x/getting-started/introduction.md

 ### Plugin system

-You wan a new feature in you application, fetch a plugin in the market place and tada!
-You can install a GraphQL in one command.
+You want a new feature in you application, fetch a plugin in the market place and tada!
+You can install a GraphQL endpoint in one command.

 ### Customization

-You can customize every single point of your application.
-The architecture of Strapi let you customize your app to match your exact need.
+You can customize every single pice of your application.
+The architecture of Strapi let you customize your app to match your exact needs.

 Don't stay stuck by the techno you choose.

 ## The Strapi Ecosystem